Michael-cmd-sys/recipes/README.md

 # recipes
-a milestone project in top under the ofundations section
+a milestone project in top under the fouundations section